Groups and Private Tours

-The shop stocks an extensive range of Bloomsbury-inspired books, cards, hand crafted ceramics, lamps, fabrics designed by Duncan Grant, and much more.
-The Charleston Shop will be open at the end of morning tours, but must be pre-arranged for evening visits.
+A destination in its own right, the Charleston Shop stocks an extensive range of Bloomsbury-inspired books, cards, hand crafted ceramics, lamps, fabrics designed by Duncan Grant, and much more.

 Charleston offers this exclusive group visit in partnership with Farleys House and Gallery.
 A full day of exciting and personal insights into the lives, art and homes of the Bloomsbury group at Charleston and the Surrealists at Farleys.
 Between the two houses a magnificent picture of almost a century of British modern art is conjured up.
 Lunch at the nearby Cricketers’ Arms in Berwick completes the package.